jbohnslav/deepethogram/docs/beta.md

 * Basic training pipeline re-implemented with PyTorch Lightning.
 This gives us some great features, such as tensorboard logging, automatic batch sizing, and Ray Tune integration.
 * Image augmentations moved to GPU with Kornia. [see Performance guide for details](performance.md)
+* New, parallelized inference
+* Hyperparameter tuning
+* New defaults for all models to improve performance
+* improved unit tests

 ## Migration guide